 Stucco patching is the same as caulking in that some of the patch work will be done after paint is applied.
 It might be hard to imagine but its A LOT easier to see areas needing to be patched after they have been spray painted.
 The best example I can give is this: Think of an old car with dingy faded paint.
 This car has a few small dents on it.
 Now think of a shiny new car with two small dents.
 Would you notice the dents more on the old dingy car or the new shiny one?
 Answer – The shiny new car will show the dents more in the same way freshly painted stucco makes it easier for us to find the rest of the cracks and areas needing additional patch work.

+17) Professional Cleanup.
 We always clean up the job site.

 18) All material and labor is included in our bids unless noted otherwise in writing.
 The price quoted is the final price.

 19) Leave touch up paint with client.
 In the future if a corner is nicked by a wheel barrow or bicycle we want you to have some touch up paint.
 On Caulking Cracks & Spot Patching Stucc0.